moebiussurfing/ofxSurfingImGui/README.md

 This example shows how to populate many ImGui windows from different scopes on the same viewport.
 Uses different approaches: from ofApp, from an add-on/class, or with Surfing Layout tools as guiManager.
-Also useful to check viewport modes, docking merging windows or autodraw modes.
+Also useful to check viewport modes, docking merging windows or auto draw modes.

 ![image](/docs/3_0_Layout_Docking3.PNG?raw=true "png")
   </p>